tecnobeto/tecnobeto/README.md

 - 🔭 I’m currently working as a consulting developer
 - 🌱 I’m currently learning more about business and management
-- 👯 I’m looking to collaborate on a lot Swift libraries
+- 👯 I’m looking to collaborate with a lot Swift libraries
-- 🤔 I’m looking for help to be an indie developer
+- 🤔 I’m looking for help to be an successful indie developer
-- 💬 Ask me about trip experiences and football stuff
+- 💬 Ask me about Realm, iOS, experiences and football stuff
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/afrodev/" target="blank">LinkedIn</a> | <a href = "mailto: oafrodev@icloud.com">Mail</a> | <a href = "https://stackoverflow.com/users/5517975/afrodev">StackOverflow</a>
 - 😄 Pronouns: He/His/Him